codevence/fair-wizard-guide/docs/applications/data-management-planner/projects/list/detail/questionnaire.rst

 We can assign comments to a specific user.
 This is useful when we want to ask someone to reply or when we want to assign a task to someone.
 We can assign a comment by clicking on the :guilabel:`Assign comment thread` button in the comment.
 We can also see who the comment is assigned to in the comment list.

 When a comments is assigned to a user, they are notified by an email.
-Comments assigned to us are also visible in the :ref:`profile<profile-data-management-planner>`.
+Comments assigned to us are also visible in the :ref:`profile<planner-profile>`.

 Comment Threads